 Serving the community

 As individuals and as a church we do our best to follow Jesus' commandment to 'love your neighbour'.
-Besides supporting to two children's homes in Lesotho, as described on the Mission Project page, we have a number of regular activities that aim to serve our local community in Woodley and Stockport.
+We support local, national and international charities, as described below, and we run a number of regular activities that aim to serve our local community in Woodley and Stockport.

-We try to be generous with our resources and last year, as a church, we gave over £10,000 to charity: much of that came from the café and shop.
-We support several organisations that serve the local community, in particular The Wellspring, which is a charity in Stockport that helps people who are or might become homeless.
+We try to be generous with our resources and, as a church, we have given over £5,000 to charity during the past year.
+Each year we decide which organisations to help.
+We have ongoing commitments to support a children's home in Lesotho, as described on the Mission Project page, and The Wellspring, which is a charity in Stockport that helps people who are or who might become homeless.
 It is open every day of the year and offers its clients a wide range of services, advice and practical assistance.